 - To ensure any complaint or appeal is dealt with in a fair and timely manner.
 In the process Building Futures Education will:-

 - ensure the principles of natural justice and procedural fairness are adopted at every stage of the complaint and appeal process;

 - set out the procedure for making a complaint or requesting an appeal;

-- ensure complaints and requests for an appeal are acknowledged in writing and finalised in a timely manner; and
+- ensure complaints and requests for an appeal are acknowledged in writing and finalised as soon as practicable; and

 - provide for review by an appropriate party independent of the RTO and the complainant or appellant, at the request of the individual making the complaint or appeal, if the processes fail to resolve the complaint or appeal

 2. APPEAL PROCEDURE

 2.1 A participant enrolled in a course, who is seeking to appeal against an academic decision or other procedural matter, will be given the opportunity to present their case.
 The appellant should undertake the following steps:

 - In the first instance an informal approach is to be made to the course facilitator with any new evidence or clarification of existing evidence.